mfranzke/datalist-polyfill/README.md

 Supported by Christian, Johannes and Michael / @mischah.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.8.1 - 2017/07/18
+Bugfix regarding the handling of the label values.

 ### Version 1.8.0 - 2017/07/14
 Restricted the polyfill to only work with relevant input types; we’d like to exclude the ones that even already need another polyfill to „work“ correctly or have a meaningful UI, like e.g. color or date-related ones, as those polyfills should handle the support of the datalist themselves depending on their own functionality.